-The Chief Executive leads the Senior Management Team which includes 4 Corporate Directors each of whom has management responsibility for a range of services.
+The most senior officer of the Council is the Chief Executive, they lead the Senior Management Team which includes 4 Corporate Directors each of whom has management responsibility for a range of services.
 Management responsibility within the Council is delegated to officers in accordance with the Council's constitution to ensure that decisions can be made in a timely and effective manner whilst ensuring that the Council fulfils its legal duties and ensures that public funds are properly managed.